keu/docs/software/disaster-recovery.md

 Following these steps, the restored Airflow Deployment should render in the Software UI with its corresponding Workspace.
 All associated pods should be running in the cluster.

-### Whole Platform
+### Whole platform

 In case your team ever needs to migrate to new infrastructure or your existing infrastructure is no longer accessible and you need to restore the Astronomer Platform in its entirety, including all Airflow Deployments within it, follow the steps below.

-1. Create a new Kubernetes Cluster _without_ Astronomer installed
+1. Create a new Kubernetes cluster _without_ Astronomer installed
 2. Install Velero into the new cluster, ensuring that it can reach the previous backups in their storage location (e.g. S3 storage or GCS Bucket)
 3. Set the Velero backup storage location to `readonly` to prevent accidentally overwriting any backups by running: